mc2-center/pubmed-crawler/README.md

 <p>

 Manifests for the CCKP can be generated using Docker or Python (3.7+).
-Regardless of approach, a Synapse account is required, as well as an Entrez account (strongly recommended).
+Regardless of approach, a One Sage account is required, as well as an Entrez account (strongly recommended).
 Failing to provide Entrez credentials will most likely result in timeout errors from NCBI.

 ## :whale: Generate with Docker